microsoft/fast/sites/website/src/docs/resources/cheat-sheet.md

 ---

-Supply a custom `ValueConverter` by setting the converter property of the attribute configuration:
+In addition to setting the mode, you can also supply a custom `ValueConverter` by setting the `converter` property of the attribute configuration.

+The converter must implement the following interface:

 ```ts
 interface ValueConverter {